turingschool-examples/rancid-tomatillos-api/README.md

 This is the back-end repo for the Rancid Tomatillos Front-End project.
 It is hosted on Heroku using the instructors account.

+Documentation for the endpoints is found in the project spec.

 ## Seed Data

 There is seed data in the `./db/seeds/dev` directory that is used for both dev and production environments.
 The movie data is gathered from the Movie DB API using this endpoint: https://developers.themoviedb.org/3/movies/get-now-playing